-Review the instructions for allowable employee business expenses beginning on page 17.
+Review the instructions for allowable employee business expenses beginning on page 21.
 Determine if you are allowed to deduct expenses from your PA taxable compensation.
 Follow the instructions.
 PA law does not follow federal law for allowable employee business expenses.
-EXAMPLE: You may deduct 100 percent of your PA allowable expenses on the PA Schedule UE in this booklet.
+EXAMPLE: You may deduct 100 percent of your PA allowable expenses on the PA Schedule UE.